aheirich/AMI2/doc/toplevel.md

 User extended data source

 ### Worker
-[Workers](worker.md) execute the computation graph on the input data and write the results to the global store.
+[Workers](worker.md) execute the computation graph on the telemetry data and send the results to a collector.

+### Collector
+[Collectors](collector.md) execute the collector graph on worker outputs and writes the results to the global store.
+Collectors filter and buffer worker outputs and reduce the data rate to the Heartbeat Rate.

 ### Graph Manager
 [Graph manager](graph_manager.md) manipulates and optimizes the computation graph.